AkashAcharya03/Pdf-ChatBot/README.md

 ### PDF Chatbot

-- Upload PDF: Users can upload a PDF file.
+- **Upload PDF**: Users can upload a PDF file.
-- Ask Questions: Users can ask questions related to the uploaded PDF.
+- **Ask Questions**: Users can ask questions related to the uploaded PDF.
-- View Chat History: Users can view their chat history with the filename of the PDF.
+- **View Chat History**: Users can view their chat history with the filename of the PDF.

 ## Dependencies